 Health Education: HE.K.01–.HE.4.01; HE.K.02 - HE.4.02

-The 2013 AITC Literacy Project begins March 11 and runs through May 31.
+The AITC Literacy Project runs March 10 to May 31.

-* Start to finish, the Literacy Project takes about 45 minutes.
+Start to finish, the reading and lesson take 45 minutes.

-All activity materials are completely prepared by AITC, plus classrooms get to keep a copy of the book.
+The program is free and all materials are completely prepared by AITC.
+Each classroom receives a copy of the book.